jakazmie/MTC_AzureAILabs/DataScienceTrack/01-aml-walkthrough-sklearn/README.md

    - Create a new resource group for your VM
    - Use **DS3_v2** or better as a VM type.
 Although, the labs will run on other configurations this is the minimum configuration we recommend.
    - Choose *username and password* as the authentication type.
-   - Use default values for all other parameters.
+   - Use the default values for all other parameters.

  https://portal.azure.com/#create/microsoft-dsvm.linux-data-science-vm-ubuntulinuxdsvmubuntu